scottmudge/SegoDec/README.md

 6. Compare the arrangement of on and off segments against a table of known arrangements.
 7. Return the value of each character based on which digit is matched in the reference table.

-This method is much faster and much more reliable than I was ever able to achieve with `ssocer` or other approaches.
+This method is much faster and much more reliable than I was ever able to achieve with `ssocr` or other approaches.

 ## Usage